The-Corinth/alx-pre_course/README.md

-My first readme
+My first readme.
-It is going to be an exciting experience
+It is going to be an exciting experience.
-I will like it for sure
+I will like it for sure.